-- Engaging in acts of gross incompetence or gross negligence on a single occasion, or negligence or incompetence on more than one occasion. - Permitting or aiding an unlicensed person to perform activities requiring license. - Refusing a patient or patient service because of race, creed, color, or national origin. - Practicing beyond the scope of the profession. - Releasing confidential information without authorization. - Being convicted of a crime. - Failing to return or provide copies of records on request. - Being sexually or physically abusive. - Abandoning or neglecting a patient in need of immediate care. - Performing unnecessary work or unauthorized services. - Practicing under the influence of alcohol or other drugs.
+- Engaging in acts of gross incompetence or gross negligence on a single occasion, or negligence or incompetence on more than one occasion. - Permitting or aiding an unlicensed person to perform activities requiring license. - Refusing a patient or patient service because of race, creed, color, or national origin. - Practicing beyond the scope of the profession. - Releasing confidential information without authorization. - Being convicted of a crime. - Failing to return or provide copies of records on request.

+- Being sexually or physically abusive. - Abandoning or neglecting a patient in need of immediate care. - · Performing unnecessary work or unauthorized services. - Practicing under the influence of alcohol or other drugs.

 Graduates of the KCC Nursing Program who pass the NCLEX-RN examination and obtain New York Registered Nurse licensure can seek employment as a Registered Nurse in hospitals, long-term care facilities, schools, home care and other community-based locations.
 The license to practice enables you to obtain a position working in such areas as medicine, surgery, pediatrics, psychiatry and maternity.
+New York State law requires a Registered Professional Nurse (RN) who graduates from an ADN program must obtain a Bachelor of Science degree in Nursing within 10-years of licensure in order to maintain their status as a RN.